 Think about it this way, if clenching your teeth does that much damage to your teeth, imagine what it’s doing to your joint and muscles surrounding your mouth.
 It affects your entire head and neck, and even your shoulders and upper back.
 All of that muscle tension and joint pain is originating at your mouth.

-If your dentist suspects that you’re grinding your teeth, you will definitely need to start sleeping with a mouthguard.
+If your dentist suspects that you’re grinding your teeth, you will definitely need to start sleeping with a night guard.
 Grinding can be subconscious and due to things like sleep apnea, taking certain medications, or stress.
 Having an extra layer of protection over your teeth will prevent the side-effects of grinding while you try to tackle the other issues that life is throwing your way.

 A lot of the time, clenching and teeth grinding go hand in hand.
 But not always.
 Some people specifically clench their teeth but don’t grind them together.
 Clenching is typically something that we do subconsciously when we are stressed or focusing on something.
 Like grinding, it can lead to broken teeth.